ADD CONDITION

 Drug Overview

 CareOne Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.
+These drops combine the soothing flavors of honey and lemon to help provide comfort when you're feeling under the weather.

 Uses